-Iran disagreement on show at US-EU meeting
+EU and US disagree on Iran and Israel

 She spoke at a short press conference in which reporters were not allowed to ask questions.

-Her remarks came after US president Trump, two months ago, asked Congress for permission to unilaterally scrap the Iran accord.
-The deal, which envisages lifting sanctions in return for a halt on uranium enrichment, was negotiated by Mogherini in its final stages.
+Her remarks came after Trump, two months ago, asked Congress to unilaterally scrap the Iran accord.
+The deal, which involves lifting sanctions in return for a freeze on uranium enrichment, was negotiated by Mogherini in its final stages.

-Her comments also came amid White House signals that Trump will announce the Jerusalem move later this week.
+The EU chief diplomat's comments also came amid White House signals that Trump will say, this week, that the US would move its Israel embassy from Tel Aviv to Jerusalem, in a de facto recognition of Israel's claim to the city.

 Tillerson at first appeared to contradict Trump on scrapping the Iran deal.